MicrosoftDocs/windows-itpro-docs/windows/manage/appv-sequence-a-new-application.md

     > [!IMPORTANT]
     > After you have successfully created a virtual application package, you cannot run the virtual application package on the computer that is running the sequencer.

 ## Have a suggestion for App-V?

-Add or vote on suggestions [here](http://appv.uservoice.com/forums/280448-microsoft-application-virtualization). **Got an App-V issue?** Use the [App-V TechNet Forum](https://social.technet.microsoft.com/Forums/en-US/home?forum=mdopappv).
+Add or vote on suggestions on the [Application Virtualization feedback site](http://appv.uservoice.com/forums/280448-microsoft-application-virtualization).<br>For App-V issues, use the [App-V TechNet Forum](https://social.technet.microsoft.com/Forums/en-US/home?forum=mdopappv).

 ## Related topics